lorenzomartino86/todolist/README.md

 #### Build and deploy with docker
 Alternatively we can speed up deployment using docker.
+Dockerfile provided in this project build an image starting from *tomcat:8.0.52-jre8-alpine* docker tag image.
 After the step 2 of the build instructions we can build a docker image:

 ```
     docker build -t local-tomcat .